metio/terraform-provider-k8s/docs/data-sources/batch_cron_job_v1.md

 Read-Only:

 - `action` (String) Specifies the action taken on a pod failure when the requirements are satisfied.
-Possible values are: - FailJob: indicates that the pod's job is marked as Failed and all  running pods are terminated.- Ignore: indicates that the counter towards the .backoffLimit is not  incremented and a replacement pod is created.- Count: indicates that the pod is handled in the default way - the  counter towards the .backoffLimit is incremented.Additional values are considered to be added in the future.
+Possible values are:- FailJob: indicates that the pod's job is marked as Failed and all  running pods are terminated.- FailIndex: indicates that the pod's index is marked as Failed and will  not be restarted.
+This value is alpha-level.
+It can be used when the  'JobBackoffLimitPerIndex' feature gate is enabled (disabled by default).- Ignore: indicates that the counter towards the .backoffLimit is not  incremented and a replacement pod is created.- Count: indicates that the pod is handled in the default way - the  counter towards the .backoffLimit is incremented.Additional values are considered to be added in the future.
 Clients should react to an unknown action by skipping the rule.
 - `on_exit_codes` (Attributes) PodFailurePolicyOnExitCodesRequirement describes the requirement for handling a failed pod based on its container exit codes.
 In particular, it lookups the .state.terminated.exitCode for each app container and init container status, represented by the .status.containerStatuses and .status.initContainerStatuses fields in the Pod status, respectively.
 Containers completed with success (exit code 0) are excluded from the requirement check. (see [below for nested schema](#nestedatt--spec--job_template--spec--ttl_seconds_after_finished--rules--on_exit_codes))
 - `on_pod_conditions` (Attributes List) Represents the requirement on the pod conditions.
 The requirement is represented as a list of pod condition patterns.
 The requirement is satisfied if at least one pattern matches an actual pod condition.
 At most 20 elements are allowed. (see [below for nested schema](#nestedatt--spec--job_template--spec--ttl_seconds_after_finished--rules--on_pod_conditions))